 - Slight right onto VT-5A S/Willoughby Lk Rd

 You'll find plenty of choices within 20 minutes of the cliffs, south in Burke, Lyndon and Lyndonville, and a couple places west near Barton.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lake Willoughby:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lake Willoughby: